Meeting Your Mentor for the First Time? Here Are 15 Must-Ask Questions to Consider

 3. What skills do you think are most important for someone in my position?

-A strong relationship with this person, then, is the key to identifying the hard and soft skills you need to develop so you can create more value and accelerate your career.
+A good relationship with this person, then, is key.
+It helps you find the hard and soft skills you need.
+And these skills will help you create more value and speed up your career.
 In an ideal situation, your mentor will be able to identify your strengths, acknowledge your blind spots, and support you with growth in the areas they feel will most benefit you.

 4. Can you recommend any resources or activities that could help me grow?